DarrenDavy12/Kubernetes--CI-CD-with-Jenkins-AKS-Clusters-in-Azure-Helm-on-AKS/2. Setup Jenkins in AKS Cluster for CI-CD/README.md

 ![Untitled 34](https://user-images.githubusercontent.com/42151912/210168794-ca7b07ae-9201-46cd-ae90-e7be0310386b.png)

-Now I can access Jenkins with the Public IP along with port 8080 in the browser.
+I can access Jenkins with the Public IP along with port 8080 in the browser.

 But first I need to setup a security group using Azure.
 I head to Networking.